andrewbrooke/rpn-calculator-node/README.md

 Testing is handled via [Jest](https://www.npmjs.com/package/jest), tests are located in `test/` and can be run with the following:

 `npm run test`

+More verbose output can be achieved with the following:

+`npm run test:verbose`